Nasr-Ladib/Nasr-Ladib/cv-en.md

 **STAR Project:** Centralized Data Platform with AI and Data Science capabilities for 3000+ employees
 * Led technical workshops to design a compliant, reusable data platform with decoupled architecture across business units
 * Refactored code to Python and implemented application observability components
-* Collaborated with Data Architects on Snowflake implementation
+* Partnered with Data & Security Architects to deliver a production Snowflake lakehouse on AWS: built a dedicated landing-zone account, set up PrivateLink networking, and enforced KMS encryption on all S3 stages.
+* Built modular data-ingestion & integration pipelines (Glue / Snowpipe / Data Factory) feeding Snowflake.
 * Developed Terraform code for infrastructure components
-* Managed compliance with AWS Landing Zone, Control Tower, AWS Config, AWS Inspector, and EventBridge
+* Managed compliance with AWS Landing Zone, Control Tower, AWS Config, AWS Inspector
-* Implemented event-driven architecture using Lambda functions for corporate account notifications
+* Implemented event-driven architecture using Lambda functions, AWS Batch for corporate account notifications
 * Built CI/CD pipelines for Python component builds and deployments, adding OpenTelemetry as standard for observability applications
 * Worked on the project "CEOS AI" as part of STAR implementing Airflow, MLflow, and LLM on EKS for multi-tenancy
 </div>